Overview

 vg seed agents --target . --targets cursor

-# The generated .cursorrules includes:
+# The generated file includes:

 # - Instructions to use Vectra Guard for all commands